Moneyball: Business Movie Review

 Are you asking the right question for YOUR Business Success?
-You know, that one question which allows you to see the truth of YOUR Business Performance?
+You know, the one question that allows you to see the truth of YOUR Business Performance?

-Caution: Don’t stop asking the hard questions of performance until you get to the root of the issue.
+Caution: Don’t stop asking the hard questions about performance until you get to the root of the issue.

 Moneyball Business Strategy #2

 Performance is about how effectively we show up.
 In Major League Baseball statistics are created for every action each player makes.
 This allows the management and players to deeply study performance.

 Billy’s scouting team was focused on buying players.
 He told them they were looking at it incorrectly.
 What they needed was “wins” and they needed to buy wins, not players, to be successful.